AdmiralGT/botc-scripts/DEVELOPMENT.md

 ## Linting

 This project uses [Ruff](https://docs.astral.sh/ruff/#ruff) for linting.
-The GitHub workflow includes a lint using ruff, but before submitting any code for review, please ensure that ruff passes by running `poetry run ruff check`
+The GitHub workflow includes a lint using ruff, but before submitting any code for review, please ensure that ruff passes by running `uv run ruff check`